Ovid/zen-of-test-suites/README.md

 the test, giving the next developer a clue what's going on.

 **Recommendation**: Do not allow any failing tests.
-If tests fail which do not impact the correctness of the appliaction (such as documentation or "coding style" tests), they should be separated from your regular tests in some manner and your systems should recognize that it's OK for them to fail.
+If tests fail which do not impact the correctness of the application (such as documentation or "coding style" tests), they should be separated from your regular tests in some manner and your systems should recognize that it's OK for them to fail.

 ### There is little evidence of organization